yyx990803/meteor/docs/client/full-api/api/passwords.md

 By default the `profile` option is added directly to the new user document.
 To override this behavior, use [`Accounts.onCreateUser`](#accounts_oncreateuser).

-If there are existing users with a username or email only differing in case, `createUser` will fail.
+If there are existing users with a username or email only differing in case, `createUser` should fail.
+Because MongoDB has no support for case insensitive indexes, a separate query is performed to check for this.
+Although unlikely, this opens up the possibility that two users with a username or email only differing in case are created simultaneously.
+In that case, those users will require a case sensitive username or email to login.

 This function is only used for creating users with passwords.
 The external service login flows do not use this function.